minsoong2/Advanced_data_structure_assignment/README.md

 - `FIVE WORD 5`: Defines a word with the value of 5.
 - `CHARZ BYTE C'Z'`: Defines a byte with the character constant 'Z'.
 - `C1 RESB 1`: Reserves space for 1 byte.

+## 🚀Assembler Implementation Requirements

+The assembler program should be able to compile the given assembly language and produce object code.
+For example:

+COPY START 2000
+LDA FIVE
+STA ALPHA
+LDCH CHARZ
+STCH C1
+ALPHA RESW 1
+FIVE WORD 5
+CHARZ BYTE C'EOF'
+C1 RESB 1
+END

+The assembler will generate an object program with the header, text, and end records.

+## 🚀Submission Requirements

+- The program must be written in C and should compile and run in a Linux environment.
+- Makefile must be used for compilation.
+- The submission should include a design document, revised design document, and program documentation.

+## 🚀Evaluation

+- The evaluation will be based on the successful compilation and execution of two input files and a presentation.

+## 🚀Deadlines

+- Design Document: November 14th
+- Revised Design Document: November 18th
+- Program Documentation: November 30th

+## 🚀References

+- For detailed understanding, refer to [Youngkyu's Blog on RESW](http://dev.youngkyu.kr/tag/RESW).